neccam/PaFiFA/README.md

 * You require 12 GB VRAM [We used a single Titan X GPU for training].

 # Model Selection
 Our training yields us 40 models, snapshots of our network at every 1000 iterations.
-To select the best performing model we evaluate them on the validation set.
-However, extraction of posteriors from all of the validation videos takes too much time (4+ hours).
+To select the best performing model we would evaluate them on the validation set.
+However, extraction of posteriors from all of the validation videos takes too much time (4+ hours for each model).
 Instead we select our model by evaluation them on a subset of the validation set.

 Here is our evaluation process:
 * Go to *Model Selection* folder